boredzo/impluse-hfs/NOTES.md

 (As will be discussed later, the extents overflow file in a converted volume ends up empty, so knowing how to create a valid empty B*-tree is necessary.)

+## Extents overflow records

+The definition of a key in the extents overflow file as given in IM:F is rather confusingly worded.
+The last member, called `xkrFABN` (extent key record?, first allocation block number) in IM:F and `startBlock` in hfs_format.h, is defined as follows:

+>The starting file allocation block number.
+In the list of the allocation blocks belonging to this file, this number is the index of the first allocation block of the first extent descriptor of the extent record.

+I had misunderstood that to mean the `startBlock` value from the first extent in the catalog record's extent record (or in the volume header, in the case of the special files' own initial extent records).

+Turns out that by “the first allocation block of the first extent descriptor of the extent record”, they mean _the extent record associated with this key_.

+This is synonymous with the total block count of all of the preceding extents for that file.
+So, if you're looking up a file whose initial extents' lengths are { 16, 4, 2 }, that's 16+4+2=22, and so the `startBlock` of the extent key is 22.
+Where that first extent starts is irrelevant.

+Presumably this is also used for successive extent records.
+If the second extent record contains, say, three extents whose lengths are { 5, 5, 9 }, that's 19 more blocks, so I predict that the third extent record will be under a key whose `startBlock` is 22+19=41.

 ## Catalog records

 There are four kinds of records in a catalog leaf node: